MattFaz/ynab-flag-highlighter/README.md

 ---

+**Note @ 2024-07-18:** Due to another YNAB Price Increase I've decided to leave YNAB for [Actual](https://github.com/actualbudget/actual) and therefore unable to maintain this extension _(as I don't have access to a YNAB account)_.

 ## Overview

 YNAB accounts page allow you to flag transactions with a color, this extension enhances the functionaltiy by highlighting the entire transaction row with a lighter version of the same color.